wevls/notepad-app/README.md

-For my portfolio, demonstrating my education.
+For my portfolio, demonstrating my education.\n

-ToDO: >make the script not append shit to a fuckass directory (keep it in the same directory where the .py is running
+ToDO: \n >make the script not append shit to a fuckass directory (keep it in the same directory where the .py is running
-      >open files
+      \n >open files
-      >different filetypes supported
+      \n >different filetypes supported
-      >add a gui at some point
+      \n >add a gui at some point
-      >better error handling
+      \n >better error handling
-      >make a pyinstaller release
+      \n >make a pyinstaller release
-      >file encryption
+      \n >file encryption